Our Services

 Helpful Resources

-There are several practical tips, safety considerations, dosing guidelines, and perimenopause-specific insights to review below to guide your next steps in exercise and supplement planning.
+Below, you'll find dosing guidelines, safety considerations, and perimenopause-specific insights to guide your supplement planning.

 As women enter their 40s, natural shifts in muscle mass, bone density, metabolism, and hormones can make staying fit and healthy more challenging.
 Creatine—a well-researched dietary supplement—can help offset many of these changes.
 Here's what you need to know about creatine for women over 40, how it works, its benefits, safety, and practical tips for use.